tradecloud/tradecloud-docs-connectors/webhook-connector/order-documents-events.md

 | `OrderDocumentsAttachedBySupplier` | Document(s) are attached to the order or line(s) by the supplier |

 {% hint style="warning" %}
-Please note these events are not published when documents are embedded in the order and not explicitly attached.
+Please note that these events are not published when documents are embedded in the buyer order message and not explicitly attached.
 {% endhint %}